Tag

 RAM

 Memory is another important thing you’ll need to keep in mind, especially since a lot of more budget-friendly laptops tend to only go for 8GB.
-Unfortunately, the recommended specs for most CAD and 3D modeling tend to sit at 16Gb, and even that is something we consider too low.
+Unfortunately, the recommended specs for most CAD and 3D modeling software tend to sit at 16Gb, and even that is something we consider too low.
 Preferablly, we like to see something around 32GB or up, although anything above 32GB does tend to be quite expensive and will start giving you diminishing returns.
 So, if you’d like to go for a higher amount, just be sure that you actually are going to need it.

 Screen